Prostate Cancer Postdoctoral Training Program

 Each postdoctoral fellow (MD, PhD, or MD/PhD) is expected to develop transdisciplinary research efforts to understand an aspect of prostate cancer biology, disease intervention, or prevention.
 The program takes advantage of the cutting-edge technologies and the wide range of prostate cancer research efforts available at Cedars-Sinai.
 This broad-based training program enables trainees to write high impact publications and competitive grant proposals that will help them establish successful research careers in academia, academic medicine, governmental agencies, and in the private sector.

 Trainees entering the program have a primary mentor and a secondary mentor.
-The requested primary mentor must be approved by the Steering Committee before being assigned.
+The requested primary mentor must be approved by the Executive Committee before being assigned.
 Trainees, with advice from their primary mentors, identify a mentoring committee of at least three faculty.
 The goal is to cut across traditional boundaries of prostate cancer research.

 The training program provides: